-PRESIDENTS REPORT TO MEMBERS AT AGM 2017
+PRESIDENTS REPORT T0 MEMBERS AT AGM 2019

-Thank you to everyone for attending the AGM.
+Thank you everyone for attending the AGM

 First of all I would like to thank all the committee members who have so willingly over the years given their precious time and help in all aspects of running the society, and also all members for supporting the society and hope we have been able to satisfy the expectations of our constitution which is to foster and develop an interest in Bishop’s Stortford and district Arts by holding drawing and painting evenings, demonstrations and other activities including public exhibitions.

 Thanks to Carole Crosby we had an interesting and varied programme, having seven demonstrations by professional artists, and three of our own members taking part in the programme.
 Bill Morris and Heather Brown gave us demonstrations, and Ray Whyard kindly stood in for Richard Honey who was unable to do the critique due to a last minute problem he had to attend to at the College.
 We had some very successful afternoon painting sessions, visiting Heybridge Basin, Hole Farm in Bentfield Bower Stansted and Easton Lodge Gardens.
 Probably the highlight of the summer was the Stort river trip, although the weather was awful, we had an enjoyable time, and some of us who took the tiller under close supervision by the Skipper received a signed certificate.